vjetten/openlisem/README.txt

 LIST OF CHANGES and BUGFIXES:

-250304 - v7.4.6 beta R1-R8
+250304 - v7.4.6 beta R1-R9
+- BUG FIX: culverts in channel work without masss balance error, this uses now Channel Diameter instead of max discharge as input
 - BUG FIX: fixed error in kinematic wave sediment transport causing extreme fluctuation in concentration of channel
 - BUG FIX: Field capacity and residual moisture were not properly calculated, causing errors in percolation, sometimes causing a stop in inifltration
-- BUG FIX: MUSCL not activated
+- BUG FIX: MUSCL was not activated
 - BUG FIX: background image was not loaded properly
 - BUG FIX: reading pathnames sometimes result in "//"
-- BUG FIX: crusting SWATRE
-- BUG FIX: 2D flow gives MB error because of domain boundary, for now fixed by excluding the boundary
+- BUG FIX: 2D flow gives MB error because of when domain boundary touches map edge, make sure there is a MV cell on all sides
 - BUG FIX: MUSCL gave wrong water heigths and limited flow to neighbours, results now similar to 1st order 2D flow
 - BUG FIX: reading pathnames sometimes result in "//"
 - BUG FIX: crusting SWATRE
+- Proces: storm drain from streets work
 - Boundary flow for Dynamic Wave fixed and correct in output
 - Cell sized retention for overland flow and channelflow (also for kinematic wave)
 - optimized MUSCL 2D flow and 2nd order redone, checked also user input wave